Dip0070/Face_Detection_and_Recognition-DL/README.md

-# Image Recognition
+# Face Detection and Recognition by OpenCV
 ## Overview
-Welcome to the Image Recognition project!
-This repository is dedicated to recognizing images using a model built with Keras, convolutional layers (Conv2D), max-pooling layers (MaxPool2D), flattening layers (Flatten), and dense layers.
-The model is trained using an Image Data Generator with various hyperparameters to achieve accurate image recognition.
+Welcome to the Face Detection and Recognition project using OpenCV!
+This repository focuses on detecting and recognizing faces using OpenCV.
+The project utilizes an image data generator with various hyperparameters and employs Keras with Conv2D, MaxPool2D, Flatten, and Dense layers to create a model for accurate face recognition.

 ## Table of Contents
 1. Introduction
 2. Image Data Generator
 3. Model Architecture
-4. Training
+4. Face Detection
+5. Face Recognition
-5. Skills
+6. Skills
-5. Contributing
+7. Contributing
-6. License
+8. License
 ## Introduction
-The Image Recognition project focuses on recognizing images using a deep learning model built with Keras.
-The model architecture includes convolutional layers, max-pooling layers, flattening layers, and dense layers for accurate image classification.
+The Face Detection and Recognition project focuses on detecting and recognizing faces using OpenCV.
+The model is built with Keras, incorporating Conv2D, MaxPool2D, Flatten, and Dense layers to achieve accurate face recognition.

 ## Image Data Generator
-Utilize the Image Data Generator with various hyperparameters to augment and preprocess the image data for model training.
+Augment and preprocess image data using an Image Data Generator with various hyperparameters for training the face recognition model.

 ## Model Architecture
-Build the model architecture using Keras with Conv2D, MaxPool2D, Flatten, and Dense layers to recognize images.
+Build the model architecture using Keras with Conv2D, MaxPool2D, Flatten, and Dense layers for effective face recognition.

+## Face Detection
+Implement face detection techniques using OpenCV to identify faces in images or video streams.

-## Training
+## Face Recognition
-Train the model using the prepared image data to achieve accurate image recognition.
+Utilize the trained model for face recognition tasks, allowing the system to recognize faces accurately.

 ## Skills
 The skills demonstrated in this project include: